iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - check that the Light object is on at XX
     - check that the Light object is off at YY

-14. The user cannot schedule the same event twice
+14. The user can schedule the same event twice

     - create a LightScheduler
     - create an event with a specific time to turn on the light
-    - check that the creating a second event with the same time fails
+    - check that the creating a second event with the same time succeeds, and that the number of scheduled does not increase

 15. The user can remove a scheduled event.